elebail202/Markdown/recap_meeting_Matti_Git.md

 ---

-#### BRANCHES
+### BRANCHES

-BRANCHES : possibility to create branches that can be merged with the main branches later
+Possibility to create branches that can be merged with the main branch later

 ![alt text](branches.png "branches")